tingyingwu2010/Projet_PMA/README.md

 # Projet_PMA
-algorithm branch and price with bin packing problem
+algorithm branch and price for bin packing problem